sohailsomani/soso-state/README.md

 part of developers.
 That is, we could not find a way to factor out the thinking in one place.

-With `soso.statetree`, you describe the shape of any portion of your state and combine it as needed for a particular application.
-Less thinking about boilerplate means more time thinking about the actual business problem.

-## Main Features

-* Intuitive (hopefully) syntax
-* Compose state and model behaviour
-* Potentially as efficient, if not more efficient than hand-written code, with fewer bugs and way less code
-* Sensible default behaviour
-* Judicious use of Python typing to catch errors as early as possible
-* Requires Python 3.9 for typing/protocols niceties

-## Motivation

 Consider the following code:

 ```python